antoinelyset/cog-mistral-7B-v0.1/README.md

 Then, you can run predictions:

-    og predict -i prompt="Explain in a short paragraph quantu field theory to a high school student"
+    cog predict -i prompt="Explain in a short paragraph quantu field theory to a high school student"